MalwareMustDie

 Recent activity of the team still can be seen in several noted threat disclosures, for example, the "FHAPPI" state-sponsored malware attack, the finding of first ARC processor malware, and "Strudel" threat analysis (credential stealing scheme).
 The team continues to post new Linux malware research on Twitter and their subreddit.

+MalwareMustDie compares their mission to the Crusades, emphasizing the importance of fighting online threats out of a sense of moral duty.
+Many people have joined the group because they want to help the community by contributing to this effort.